 I find the best time to make this is on a weekend morning when I’m often pottering around in the kitchen anyway so it can just be roasting away while I get on with other things.
 It also gives off a wonderful smell that permeates throughout the house!

-Please see the printable recipe card at the bottom of this post for full instructions.
+This is a summary only.
+Please see the printable recipe card at the bottom of this page for full detailed instructions.
+Thermomix instructions are also included in the recipe card.

 Serving Suggestions